kouros1950/Demo-repo/git/Demo-repo/README.md

 https://youtu.be/RGOj5yH7evk?list=TLPQMjEwMzIwMjHWJ681k4LNpQ

-must test ssh-set more effectively make it work from local push cli-effort in VScode
+must test ssh-setup more to make it work from local push cli-effort in VScode.